7 Must-Visit Rockhounding Sites in Idaho

 ASR Outdoor 40pc Beginner Rockhounding Equipment Kit – Includes Tool Bag, Chisels, Rock Pick Hammer, and Geology Accessories

-Essential Geology Accessories: Comes with brushes, an aluminum storage container, an eye loupe, plastic storage bags, tweezers, and more for sorting and examining collected specimens.
+Essential Geology Accessories: Comes with brushes, an aluminum storage container, an eye loupe, plastic storage bags, tweezers, and more for sorting and examining specimens.

 $85.00